OBSERVER COVERAGE SUMMARY

 - one purse seine event.

-Using data from electronic reporting, Fisheries New Zealand is able to measure the total fishing effort that takes place across New Zealand waters.
+Using data from electronic reporting, Fisheries New Zealand can measure the total fishing effort that takes place across New Zealand waters.

-When we compare this to the fishing effort that takes place when a fisheries observer is onboard, we are then able to measure the total percentage of observer coverage.
+When we compare this to the fishing effort that takes place when a fisheries observer is on-board, we can then measure the total percentage of observer coverage.

 Fishing Year (Oct-Sep) |